 Master the skills required to influence and negotiate like a professional

-A course for people who want to improve their ability to influence and negotiate.
+Our influence and negotiation skills course will improve your ability to influence and negotiate.

-Two days allows plenty of time to cover all the material and then have lots of time for practice.
+Two days allows plenty of time to cover all the material and then have lots of time to practice.

 - Expanding your sphere of influence